 Any art project that uses hearts can work for this time of year.

 A simple project is a piece of paper, markers, scissors and one piece of cardboard.
 Students cut out one heart from the cardboard.
 Trace the heart shape all over the page.
 Some of the hearts should fall off the page and the hearts can overlap in some places.
 Then students colour it in.
 Super simple, but looks great.
+Find more heart art projects in this post.

 If you’ve talked about symmetry in math class, this quick activity might be just right.
 Give each student a piece of paper and scissors.
 Have them fold the paper in half (the direction doesn’t matter too much).
 They will draw a large comma (or a squished C) so that the open part of the comma (or C) is up against the fold.
 Cut out the shape and students should have some sort of heart shape.
 It doesn’t have to be perfect.